 Loch Lomond & The Trossachs

 Our hotel is Mhor 84, located on the north-east of Loch Lomond.
 The bed is incredibly comfortable, but all in all I think it is a little bit overpriced.
-We should have give the Oak Tree Inn a try…
+I should have give the Oak Tree Inn a try…

 Not only are the grounds beautiful, but it’s also rich in history.
 Much of the castle ruins date back to the 13th century.
 This monastic sanctuary was founded in 1238 for a small community of the Augustinian order.
 Later, Robert the Bruce sought solace at Inchmahome Priory and Mary Queen of Scots found safety here as a child in 1547.

 An hour-drive from Killin is Glen Coe Valley and The Three Sisters.
 The road is rolling hills on rolling hills, and even if I am driving, I am giggling and in awe of this scenery!
 It is all gloomy and rainy, only making it even more mystical.
-As we arrive at the car park, the weather clears enough for us to stop and walk a bit along the hiking path to take photos of the incredibly picturesque scene.
+As I arrive at the car park, the weather clears enough for us to stop and walk a bit along the hiking path to take photos of the incredibly picturesque scene.

 Glen Coe definitely is one of the most scenic and beautiful places in the Scottish Highlands and visiting “The Three Sisters” is a great way to experience the Highlands and learn about the history of Scotland.
 This beautiful green valley is a magical land straight out of a medieval story book and worth the visit.

 Sept.
-11th We wake up with a tiny bit of a blue sky at the west and a heavy dark cloud at east, but still decide to go hiking.
+11th I wake up with a tiny bit of a blue sky at the west and a heavy dark cloud at east, but still decide to go hiking.
 I don’t want to skip the hike I have been wanting to do since I started planning this trip: the Ben Nevis North Face hike.
 The route is said to take in some of Britain’s most magnificent rock scenery, and it is not a very difficult hike.

 As always, the road is offering unspoiled and breathtaking landscapes and it is hard not to stop every 5 minutes!